BarbyKelly/project-5/README.md

 ### Admin can:

+- Login
+- Access 'Product Management' once logged in
+- View 'My Profile'
+- Logout

-- Add, edit and delete products via django admin
+- Add, edit and delete products via django, or directly on website when logged in as Admin (via Product Management)
 - Follow SKU system already in place: dr333(add a unique number in the end) for art, ph888(add a unique number in the end) for photos

 - Admin may change the SKU system if needed
+- Admin may click on Shopping cart and see if admin has any products in the cart (for testing)
+- Admin can create test purchases and delete them after
+- Admin may click on all items on the website like other users

 #### Future Features for Admin:

-- System would suggest a new unique number appropriate for photos and art
+- System would suggest a new unique SKU, based on existing products

-### Site User can:
+### Site User may:

+- Click on Logo, which brings user to Home page (All Items)
+- Click on NavBar links: All Items, Art, Photos
+- Choose to have products displayed by Category, by Price, by Author, or All Items
+- Select Art by: Animal Art, Name Art, Winter Art, Variety of Art, or All Art
+- Choose photos displayed by: Beach, Rainbows, Animals, Sky, Variety of Photos, or All Photos
+- Create an account
+- Login with their username and password
+- Click on My Account, My Profile, Logout, Cart
+- View items in their cart
+- Logout

+#### Site User may not:

+- Add, edit or delete products
+- Access Product Management

+#### Future Features for Site Users:

 - Choose art based on what tools were used eg pencil, paint, water-color, marker

-#### Future Features for Site Users:

--

-### Visitor may:

--

-#### Future Features for Visitors:

--
+- Choose Art and photos based on seasons, celebrations
+- See their Username displayed when logged in
+- See their saved details under their account, including name and username
+- Fill in Request Form, what type of Art or Photos they would love to see displayed
+- 'How to ...' option in Nav Menu, where are selection of videos, articles, tips how to create certain art, or how certain art pieces were created
+- Live classes with Site Visitors, creating Art

 [Back to the overview](#content)